parsehex/BuddyGenAI/README.md

 ## Developer Notes

-- I haven't fully deleted `electron/` and refactored away from
+- I haven't fully deleted `electron/` and refactored away from electron-related terms (e.g. `useElectron` is full of no-ops)
 - Apologies for the lack of testing and the overall messiness of the project.
   - Several refactors are needed.
     - Lots of duplicated code (AppSettings, anything else shared between electron/client)